 Other key lawyers:

-- Acted for both SOCAR and BP on the China merger filing for the establishment of a joint venture in Turkey.
+- Advised Archer-Daniels-Midland Company and Marfrig Global Foods on the China merger filing for the establishment of a joint venture between the parties in the US.

 Herbert Smith Freehills LLP